intelligentspaces/AdxUtils/README.md

 ## Export

 This is the first of the utilities developed which automates the generation of a CSL script for a given database.
 The script contains the commands needed to re-create the tables and functions, along with mapping information.
-It also supports renaming of tables and the ability to copy data using an `.ingest inline` command.
+It also supports renaming of tables and the ability to copy data using an `.set-or-replace` command with `datatable` operator.
 The generated output is intended to work with the [Azure DevOps Task for Data Explorer](https://learn.microsoft.com/azure/data-explorer/devops) where the commands are split based on empty lines and executed individually against the target database.
 The generated script can just as easily be executed directly by using an `.execute database script`.

 An example usage of the command is